-To adjust the seatback, lift the lever on the outer side of the seat and move the seatback to where you want it.
-Release the lever to lock the seatback.
-Pull up on the lever and the seat will go to an upright position.
+Lift the lever to release the seatback, then move the seatback to where you want it.
+Release the lever to lock the seatback in place.
+Pull up on the lever without pushing on the seatback, and the seatback will move forward.